MonaSolutions/MonaServer/doc/database.rst

     - You can use the **pairs()** LUA_ function to iterate on **data** or any subarray of **data**.
     - And the "#" operator to get the number of elements (it's an exception where objects properties are counted in the array size).
+    - If you want to delete an object or table you must delete all childs one by one (you can make a function) because only primitive values are deleted on the disk.

-.. warning:: You must notice that each numbers in **data** are converted to string, so you have to use **tonumber** in order to get there number value.
+.. warning:: You must notice that each number in **data** is converted into a string, so you could have to use **tonumber** for further use.

 Reading persistent data
 ===========================================